jremington/ICM_20948-AHRS/README.md

 Mahony AHRS 3D Fusion Filter and Tilt Compensated Compass for Arduino and the ICM_90248 sensor, written and tested for the Sparkfun breakout board, using I2C connection on an Arduino Pro Mini.

 **UPDATE October 2023: Python code for calibrating magnetometer and accelerometer added**, which optionally replaces Magneto.
 The results are identical with the two methods.
+See bottom of this README page for the plot resulting from running calibrate3.py on the included "mag3_raw.csv" example magnetometer data.

  references :
     -  https://teslabs.com/articles/magnetometer-calibration/